areejimran/areejimran.github.io/README.md

   I strive to gain experience, expand my network to best determine where I fit best in my interests and become involved in community based work.

-  Software Engineering stood out substantially as I enjoy creating, assembling and the marketing aspect of this branch of computer science.
+  Software Engineering stood out substantially as I enjoy creativity, assembling and the marketing aspect of this career.
+It also provides flexibilty, oppurtunities and imagination.

-  It may be challenging but there is an unexplainable adrenaline rush when you debugging your program.
+  It may be challenging but when it comes to coding with the dedication anyone can learn!

-  There is a lot of flexibility in how you can apply your major to the different career paths which I admire because there are a lot of opportunities.

 >#### Resume:
 ![Areej's current resume](file:///Users/areejimran/Downloads/Areej%20Imran-%20Resume.docx.pdf)